-Choosing the right wine for frosé is merely a matter of personal taste.
-You obviously need to use a rosé wine, since you are making frosé, but the actual brand is a personal preference.
+Choosing the right wine for frozen rosé is merely a matter of personal taste.
+You obviously need to use a rosé wine, since you are making a rosé slushie, but the actual brand is a personal preference.

 I like a light fruit flavor but on the drier side and not too sweet.
-However there are options that range from rich and sweet all the way to dry, light and tangy.
+However there are options that range from rich, full bodied, and sweet all the way to dry, light and tangy.

 - Put all ingredients into a blender and blend until frosty.

-You can serve this in wine glasses, jars, cups and even put your glasses in the freezer to get cold before serving.
+You can serve frosé in wine glasses, jars, or cups garnished with a fresh strawberry.
+For an extra frosty cocktail, put your glasses in the freezer to get cold before serving!

-While I love the simplicity of this recipe, you can change it up if you get bored!
+Once you know how to make frozen rosé slushies you can mix it up with different flavors.
+While I love the simplicity of this recipe, you can adjust the ingredients if you get bored!
 The easiest way is adding different kinds of fruit.
 Here are some that would be delicious:

 It has the flavor of strawberries with an underlying rosé wine taste and a touch of tang.
 It's delicious!

 To make a slushy you simply blend ice (or other frozen ingredient) with a liquid until frothy.